ArgaKurniawan/FrontEnd-Project-Hackathon-1/README.md

 # Waste Management API & Dashboard

-A comprehensive waste management solution built for the Hackathon Sampah.
+A comprehensive waste management solution built for the AI Open Innovation Challenge 2026.
 This project features a modern, interactive dashboard to monitor waste generation, manage fleet operations, and predict future waste volumes using AI integration.

 ## 🌟 Features